How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 Prove your worth and value and you will start to notice a change and even get some yes’s.

 State clearly exactly what you are looking for.
 How many nights accommodation you require.
 Who you are traveling with.
 It is important to clarify this so that the hotel can see if it has availability.
-Don’t worry I have my exact e-mail that I use, when writing my hotel pitch, to show you how without sounding rude.
+Don’t worry we have our exact email that we use, when writing our hotel pitch, to show you how without sounding rude.

 If you have specific ideas about how you will showcase the hotel don’t be shy about it!
 Tell them how you will share about them on social media, how often, and what they can expect.
 Be clear on what exactly you are offering them.